 A track record in property management, dealing with tenant issues, collecting and sending landlords to rent on time, and consistently managing a set of properties should stand out over a long time.
 Ask for references from other landlords, ask for the issues that the company faces in managing other properties in your area or similar in nature to your property – and genuinely have a conversation about how they have solved those issues – who are the key members in their team and how they ensure that things are handled fast and on time.

 4. Low Void Periods

 Fact-check the property management companies on their void management strategy and what they do to ensure to keep the number of days your property is not tenanted at a minimum.
 Voids are expensive and avoidable.
 A smart property manager will easily help you increase the net rent collected in the year by a few hundred pounds.

 Look carefully at what exact services the property management company will provide you.
 Typical services are –

 - property wear and tear maintenance

 To avoid future surprises, you should get a clear breakdown of all fees and fees for all add-on services, all out-call charges, and repair overhead charges.
 Most companies charge the overheads as a percentage of the labour costs.
 You should check that the management agreement you sign documents how repairs are handled and expensed and set out the expense limit you are comfortable with.
 Oasis Living provides a full service of property management features that you can benchmark another firm against to see what they provide vis-a-vis the fees they charge.

 How much your property management company takes in fees will affect your profit.
-For more information on how to decide what to charge for your rental property, click here
+Click the link for more information on deciding what to charge for your rental property.

 6. Great Customer Service